If your pet is a cat also read these:

 vaccines against it are so effective.

 The chief signs of lungworm infections in cats and dogs are coughing and a rise in the number of white blood cells called eosinophils.
-Lungworms y are quite rare in an urban environment.
-Dogs become infected with a lungworm, Filaroides osleri, while cats become infected with Aelurostrongylus abstrusus.
+Lungworms are quite rare in an urban environment.
+Dogs become infected with a lungworm (Filaroides osleri) while cats become infected with Aelurostrongylus abstrusus.
 Adults of these parasites live in nodules in the windpipe where they pass living larva, which are coughed up.
 Some are spit out and others re-swallowed and pass out in the stool.
 Pups become infected by eating the saliva or feces of an infected dog.
 Cats obtain these parasites by eating birds or small rodents that have eaten an infected snail or slug.
-These worms are best treated with fenbendazole (Panacur).
-You can read the latest article on lungworms in cats that I have, here.
+Many treat these worms with fenbendazole (Panacur).
+Imidacloprid/moxidectin (Advantage-Multi) is also effective.
+You can read the latest article on lungworms in cats that I have here.

 When the diagnosis of the cause of cough in cats remains unclear, a test for the Bartonella bacteria should be run.
 Bartonella was recently recognized a being able to cause a wide range of diseases in cats including chronic respiratory tract inflammation.
-When present, it is treated with azithromycin, doxycycline or rifampin.
-Please read Bartonella .
+You can read my article about bartonella here.